 - Magnesium – 400 mg per day.
 See my post on Magnesium as a nootropic.

-Iodine is fat-soluble and should be taken with food particularly if you have a sensitive stomach.
+Iodine should be taken with food particularly if you have a sensitive stomach.
 The supporting supplements can be taken at the same time as your Iodine dose.

 Iodine should be taken early in the day because it can increase energy levels so much you could have problems sleeping.